 The word spätzle derives from spatz with translates to little sparrow.

 23. Stropachka (Hungary)

 Also called Nokedli, Stropachka are similar so similar to Spaetzle that we did a double take the first time we ate them in Budapest.
-Since we spent over a month in Budapest, that first serving was far from our last.
+Since we spent over a month in Hungary’s capital, that first serving was far from our last.
 In case you haven’t noticed yet, we really like noodles.